the-data-druid/rainy-night-city-syntax/README.md

 [![Rainy_Night_City_image](https://user-images.githubusercontent.com/27690717/132060776-9af41ac8-842e-4fc8-b382-983fb7aa7520.png)](https://user-images.githubusercontent.com/27690717/132060776-9af41ac8-842e-4fc8-b382-983fb7aa7520.png)

 >**Rainy Night City** syntax theme is inspired by a city which is wrapped by a night, rain, signs, bright lights and bokeh.
-It uses calm colors for background, gutter, guides, brackets and main text, but all **important syntax** of code is highlighted with bright colors that make it easy to find part of code you are looking for.
+It uses calm colors for background, gutter, guides, brackets and main text, but all **important syntax** of code is highlighted with bright tones that make it easy to find part of code you are looking for.

 ### Color scheme
 >**Rainy Night City** syntax theme is based on 9 colors: